Tech Salaries in India 2026: Real Numbers by Role

 These are simplified estimates.
 Actual tax depends on deductions, HRA, PF, and tax-saving investments.
 Surcharge applies above Rs 50 LPA.

 Notice how the marginal tax rate bites harder at higher salaries.
 An engineer going from Rs 50 LPA to Rs 80 LPA — a Rs 30 LPA increase — sees only about Rs 1,70,000 more per month in-hand.
-That is still significant, but the jump feels less dramatic after tax than the CTC number suggests.
+Still significant, obviously.
+But the jump feels less dramatic after tax than the CTC number suggests.
+Something to keep in mind when comparing offers at the higher end.

 Cost of Living Comparison